fegude/SupportArticles-docs/support/windows-server/windows-security/secure-channel-problems-detected.md

 Several symptoms may be seen:

-- You've ran the CSS Authentication Diagnostic and it has notified you of secure channel problems.

 - When attempting to log onto a computer, you receive the message "no logon servers available to service the logon request."
 The attempted logon will not be successful.

 - When attempting to access a resource, such as a file or folder, across the network you receive a message "access denied" or "no logon servers available to service the logon request."

 - Netlogon source events in the System event log of IDs 5719, 5722 or 5723.

+- You've ran a CSS (Microsoft Customer Support Services) Diagnostic tool and it has notified you of secure channel problems.

 These symptoms may be intermittent or consistent.
 They may also be tied to a specific network location or locations.
 This condition is known as a "broken secure channel".